Leader of militia detaining migrants allegedly said group trained to assassinate Soros, Clinton, Obama: complaint

 Court records show a warrant for Hopkins’ arrest was issued last week.

-If convicted, Hopkins faces a maximum statutory penalty of 10 years in prison, according to the FBI statement.
+If convicted, he faces a maximum statutory penalty of 10 years in prison, according to the FBI statement.

 The American Civil Liberties Union and New Mexico Gov. Michelle Lujan Grisham have blasted the United Constitutional Patriots for stopping migrants at the border until immigration authorities can apprehend them in recent months.